 Posted July 14, 2010

-Cyveillance has fought for many years against the seemingly endless barrage of counterfeit goods online, especially focusing on illegal online pharmacies (example, example, example) and even the US companies who support them.
+Cyveillance has fought for many years against the seemingly endless barrage of counterfeit goods online, especially focusing on illegal online pharmacies (example, example) and even the US companies who support them.

 It was especially encouraging to see the dangers of counterfeit goods covered this morning on NBC’s Today Show.
 Serious video coverage can also be found at CNBC.
 Consumer education about the dangerous risks in ordering medications online without a prescription, as well as the inferior quality of other counterfeit products is always welcomed.